 Our estimation procedure for the regular T > P case only utilizes information on movers.
 Our analysis of the irregular T = P case additionally utilizes information on stayers and near stayers, making full use of the possibilities implied by Assumption 2.
-In the irregular case, similar to Graham and Powell (2012), estimation of the common coefficient, $\delta(\tau)$, requires the availability of stayers and/or near stayers.
+In the irregular case, similar to Graham and Powell (2012), estimation of the common coefficient, $\delta(\tau)$, requires the availability of stayers.